indexeddbshim/IndexedDBShim/Readme.md

 <script src="dist/indexeddbshim.min.js"></script>
 ````

 If the browser already natively supports IndexedDB, then the script won't do anything.
 Otherwise, it'll add the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) to the browser.
-Either way, you can use IndexedDB just like normal.
-[Here's an example](https://gist.github.com/BigstickCarpet/a0d6389a5d0e3a24814b)

 Quickstart
 ----------